jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 Each layer of testing assembles more components of the system.
 Each layer has relative advantages and disadvantages compared to the other layers.
 The smallest scoped testing layers define and confirm the nuts and bolts.
 The larger scoped testing layers define and confirm that the nuts and bolts fit together.

-Small scoped testing confirms parts in every scenario imaginable.
+Smaller scoped testing confirms parts in every scenario imaginable.
 These tests are less expensive and complete quickly.

 Larger scoped testing confirms those parts work together.
 These tests are more expensive and take longer to complete.